amida-tech/orange-api/docs/src/patients.md

 ### Upload Patient Avatar [POST]
 Upload the image avatar of a specific patient.
 Again, file extensions can be added to the URL but are ignored and will not be used to convert the image format.
-It's important that the `Content-Type` request header is populated with the correct MIME type of the image.

-Note that unlike every other API endpoint, data should be `POST`ed with `multipart/form-data` encoding (**this is vitally important**) rather than `application/json`.
+Note that for this endpoint, raw binary data should be `POST`ed rather than `application/json`-encoded data.

 Also note that this endpoint uses `POST` not `PUT` contrary to REST resource routing conventions.